gabbarSan/himalayan-hiking-club-website-jamstack/src/himalayanProfile/kedarkantha-peak-trek.md

 shortDescription: The Kedarkantha Peak is one of the most sought after snow trekking   destinations in India.
 heading: Kedarkantha Peak Trek
-subHeading: The Kedarkantha Peak is one of the most sought after snow trekking destinations in India.
 titleShort: Kedarkantha
 trekPrice: 13500
 sectionItinerary: Itinerary